Why serve on a short-term mission team?

 For most of the past half-century, Cuba was officially an atheist state.
 In 1962, Cuba’s government seized and shut down 400 Catholic schools, and many church leaders, including pastors and priests, were sent to labor farms for “re-education”.
 While both Protestant and Catholic churches remain restricted in their activities, they were never outlawed altogether.
 In 1984, Catholics and Protestants were allowed to conduct mass and worship services respectively.
 Since then, the growth of the Church inside Cuba has been phenomenal.
 By 2004, almost 20% of all Cubans were attending weekend religious services, compared with less than 1% in 1984; a growth rate of 1,960 percent!

 Since personal income is regulated by the government and ranges from $20-$50 a month, most of the country suffers from extreme poverty.
 In keeping with its primary mission, Forward Edge teams to Cuba focus primarily on supporting church-run children’s programs.
-Additional ministry opportunities include construction or renovation of church buildings, reconstruction of homes destroyed by Hurricane Sandy, relational evangelism, and training of Cuban church leaders.
+Additional ministry opportunities include construction or renovation of church buildings, reconstruction of homes destroyed by Hurricane Matthew, relational evangelism, and training of Cuban church leaders.

 On January 12, 2010 a magnitude 7.0 earthquake struck Haiti, killing more than 300,000 people and displacing more than a million others.
 In October 2016, Hurricane Matthew devastated this already-fragile country, killing 500 people, displacing 175,000 others, and increasing the ever present needs of this impoverished nation.